Skip to main content

 • Wasp generates a client-side JavaScript function that shares its name with the Query (e.g., getFilteredTasks).
 This function takes a single optional argument - an object containing any serializable data you wish to use inside the Query.
 Wasp will send this object over the network and pass it into the Query's implementation as its first positional argument (more on this when we look at the implementations).
 Such an abstraction works thanks to an HTTP API route handler Wasp generates on the server, which calls the Query's NodeJS implementation under the hood.

-Generating these two functions ensures a uniform calling interface across the entire app (both client and server).
+Generating these two functions ensures a similar calling interface across the entire app (both client and server).

 Implementing Queries in Node